-- Spank, shake, bite, pinch, push, pull, slap or otherwise physically punish the children. - Make fun of, yell at, threaten, demean, make sarcastic remarks about, use profanity, or otherwise verbally abuse the children. - Shame or punish children when bathroom accidents occur. - Deny food or rest as punishment. - Relate discipline to eating, resting, or sleeping. - Leave the children alone, unattended or without supervision. - Allow discipline of children by children. - Criticize, make fun of, or otherwise belittle a child or children's parents, families, or ethnic groups.
+- Spanking, shaking, biting, pinching, pushing, pulling, slapping or otherwise physically punishing the children. - Making fun of, yelling at, threatening, demeaning, making sarcastic remarks about, using profanity, or otherwise verbally abusing the children. - Shaming or punishing children when bathroom accidents occur. - Using any form of coercion such as rough handling (shoving, pulling, pushing, grasping of any body part) force a child to sit down, lie down, stay down except when restraint is necessary to protect the child or others from harm. - Physically forcing a child to perform an action such as eating or cleaning up - Denying food or rest as punishment. - Relating discipline to eating, resting, or sleeping. - Leaving the children alone, unattended or without supervision. - Allowing discipline of children by children. - Criticizing, make fun of, or otherwise belittling a child or children's parents, families, or ethnic groups.